vmagelo/msdocs-django-three-azure-services/README.md

 ```
 ### Tip 14: Using Azurite

 We recommend using [Azurite](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite) from the command line to emulate blob storage that can be used by the web app.
-(Using it from Visual Studio Code with an extension is easier, but couldn't get past SSL problems.)
+(Using it from Visual Studio Code with an extension is easier, but couldn't get past SSL problems.
+Plus, running from command line is more general and can potentially reach more users.)

 ```dos
 azurite-blob ^